Stealth-Robotics/2022-Stealth-FTC/README.md

 - Set them up for success w/ a good library which promotes correctness (FTCLib or similar)
 - Avoid a single, massive opmode loop w/ nested loops that get them into trouble
     - FSM's aren't approachable
-    - Monolothic files make it hard for multiple people to work different parts of the bot in parallel
+    - Monolothic files make it hard for multiple people to work on different parts of the bot in parallel
     - Far too easy to confuse controller binding
     - Too easy to break a working part while adding something new